utsa-lib-cedish/mapbox-layers/README.md

 )
 ```

-We'll then convert it into a Python dictionary format, which is identical to the JavaScript array we will eventually use.
+We'll then convert it into a Python dictionary format, which is identical to the JavaScript object we'll eventually use.
 We can store the resulting data in a file.

 ```python
 import json